Flight#

 Important

-• If using a registration ID, the registration field is auto-filled and cannot be edited.
+When selecting by registration ID, the Registration field is auto-filled and cannot be edited.

-• If using a model, you must manually enter a unique aircraft registration, which becomes not editable after saving.
+When selecting by model, you must enter a unique Registration, which cannot be edited after saving.

 Manage Aircraft Profiles#

-Once created, the currently selected aircraft is shown at the top with a yellow checkmark.
-You can manage profiles by:
+The currently selected aircraft is displayed at the top of the list with a yellow checkmark.

-• Switch aircraft: Tap on any aircraft in the list to set it as the Current aircraft.
+Switch aircraft: Tap an aircraft in the list to set it as the Current aircraft

 Alerts#